10 Tips for Studying in the United States

 If you are not a native English speaker, or have previously attended a university where classes weren’t taught in English, you’ll need to take a test confirming your level of English.
 If this applies to you then you should read more about IELTS, TOEFL and other tests well in-advance.
 You can get useful information about IELTS and TOEFL tests on the Internet.

-If you are worried about your level of English, forget about any cheap fixes like Googling “write my essay for me cheap” and start searching for US education opportunities relevant to your area of study.
+If you are worried about your level of English, forget about any cheap fixes like Google and start searching for US education opportunities relevant to your area of study.
 Be sure to practise as much as possible before arriving so when you arrive the level of work required won't be such a shock.
 You need to really prepare to give yourself the best chance possible of passing the assignments and exams.

 7. Check Other Tests / Requirements